-If you are looking for a safe electric car for you or your family and kids, we provide suggestions for the safest electric vehicles that fit within your budget and criteria.
+If you are looking for a safe electric car for you or your family and kids, we suggest the safest electric vehicles that fit your budget and criteria.

 We analyze industry crash data and available safety features on every model to determine which electric cars are the safest for you and your family.

-The National Highway Traffic Safety Administration (NHTSA) provides all vehicle crash tests and safety ratings data.
-They put vehicles through a wide range of crash scenarios to see how well the vehicle protects the passengers and driver in a crash.
+The National Highway Traffic Safety Administration (NHTSA) provides data on vehicle crash tests and safety ratings.
+They put vehicles through various crash scenarios to see how well the vehicle protects the passengers and driver in a crash.

 With sensors, cameras, various driver assist features, pedestrian detection systems, and up-to-date software, electric cars are even safer than ever.
 These features can help any driver avoid a crash.

 Our algorithm combines multiple data points from NHTSA ratings and additional electric car safety features to give you our ratings for the safest electric cars on the road.
-We use the following ten safety dimensions to highlight safe electric vehicles based on your budget and selection criteria.
+Based on your budget and selection criteria, we use the following ten safety dimensions to highlight safe electric vehicles.

 Electric Car Crash Test Data

-To determine how a specific electric vehicle model will fare in the event of an accident, we look at crash test data provided by the NHTSA.
-Overall, front and side crash test results and rollover data identify the safer electric cars.
+We rely on NHTSA crash test data to evaluate EV safety in accidents.
+Overall, front and side crash test results and rollover data identify safer electric cars.

 All crash test data are rated from 1 to 5 stars, with five being the safest.